• Skip to primary navigation

 • Egg yolks emulsify the custard, adding luscious richness.

-• Vanilla bean adds sweet, floral notes, but you can leave it off if you prefer a classic buttermilk ice cream.
+• Vanilla bean adds sweet, floral notes.
 Or try adding a little lemon zest and juice to bump up the tangy factor.

 • A pinch of salt sharpens the flavor.